tomellis/simple-sqs-example/README.md

 - send_multiple_fifo_groupid.py - send 100 messages with the same group id then 20 more per group id, up to group id of 5.
 This loads one groupid more than others to experiement with.
 - receive_multiple_fifo_delay.py - receive a batch of 10 messages from a fifo queue then wait 3 seconds before deleting them.
 Run this with another recieve_multiple_fifo.py in paralell to test behaviour of FIFO SQS.
 - receive_multiple_fifo_threads.py - using 5 threads, receive a batch of 10 messages from a fifo queue waiting 2 seconds between batch before deleting them, demonstrating behaviour between threads/workers picking up messages.
+- receive_multiple_fifo_threads_but_fail.py - as above, but don't delete the messages after to simulate a fail in processing.
+Messages are not able to be processed by other workers within those group ids until the default visability timeout (30 seconds) has expired.